|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 Spring Lake, NC 28390-1645

-Carvers Creek is not yet open to the public, but development and land acquisition proceed.
-The master plan calls for the park to eventually offer multi-use trails, camping, fishing, boating, bicycling, horseback riding, picnicking, wildlife observation, a visitors center and a renovated early 20th century research farm.
-The park encompasses more than 4,000 acres between northern Fayetteville and Fort Bragg.
-It includes the historic 1,420-acre Long Valley Farm, which was once the estate of James Stillman Rockefeller, and a 1,371-acre longleaf pine forest that is an important habitat for several endangered and protected plant and animal species, most notably the red-cockaded woodpecker.
+Carvers Creek partially opened to the public in September 2013, but development of most of the park continues.
+The open portion is the historic 1,420-acre Long Valley Farm section, which was once the estate of James Stillman Rockefeller.
+It provides opportunity to hike, fish, picnic and participate in interpretive programs.
+The master plan calls for the park to eventually offer multi-use trails, camping, fishing, boating, bicycling, horseback riding, picnicking, wildlife observation and a visitors center, and for Long Valley to be a renovated early 20th century research farm.
+Land for the park encompasses more than 4,000 acres between northern Fayetteville and Fort Bragg.
+The park's longleaf pine forest is an important habitat for several endangered and protected plant and animal species, most notably the red-cockaded woodpecker.
+Click on the photo for more information.

 Chimney Rock State Park